evanx/redex/README.md

 - communicating sequential processors (CSP)
 - reusable processesors that are configurable and composable with YAML
 - reliable messaging through Redis queues
-- resilient web infrastructure (leveraging ExpressJS)
+- building distributed web infrastructure
 - custom messaging middleware to integrate services via Redis

 My rationale for this project is: